-The cardiovascular interventional technologist performs the action plan.
+The cardiac interventional and vascular interventional technologist performs the action plan.

 Quality patient services are provided through the safe and accurate performance of a deliberate plan of action.

 The individual must be educationally prepared and clinically competent as a prerequisite to professional practice.
 Federal and state laws, accreditation standards necessary to participate in government programs, and lawful institutional policies and procedures supersede these standards.